 11. Piazza della Signoria

 What are the top places in Piazza della Signoria?
-Neptune’s Fountain, Michelangelo’s statue of David (replica, the original can be seen in the Accademia Gallery), the Palazzo Vecchio and the grouping of statues to the right of the palace (Loggia dei Lanzi).
+Neptune’s fountain, Michelangelo’s statue of David (replica as in Piazzale Michelangelo, the original can be seen in the Accademia Gallery), Palazzo Vecchio and the grouping of statues on the right side of the palace (Loggia dei Lanzi).

 The Palazzo Vecchio is now a museum.
 It has a richly decorated interior.
 On the first floor is the Hall of Five Hundred, where 500 members of the City Council have held meetings in the past.

 It has a coffered ceiling and battle frescoes by the Medici court painter Giorgi Vasari.
-V 2.
-On the first floor are the ornate rooms of the Medici family with Donatello’s bronze statue of Judith.
+On the 2nd floor are the ornate rooms of the Medici family with Donatello’s bronze statue of Judith.

 In the Palazzo Vecchio, you can climb 400 steps to the top of the Torre d’Arnolfo clock tower and enjoy a spectacular panoramic view (tickets for the tower are sold separately).